State Street SPDR Bloomberg 3-12 Month T-Bill ETF (BILS) Options Chain

 The options chain displays all available contracts with real-time quotes, Greeks, volume, and open interest for each strike and expiration.
 It is the primary tool for options trade selection.

-State Street SPDR Bloomberg 3-12 Month T-Bill ETF (BILS) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.99B, listed on AMEX, carrying a beta of 0.02 to the broader market.
-The State Street SPDR Bloomberg 3-12 Month T-Bill ETF seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the Bloomberg 3-12 Month U. public since 2020-10-07.
+State Street SPDR Bloomberg 3-12 Month T-Bill ETF (BILS) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $3.89B, listed on AMEX, carrying a beta of 0.02 to the broader market.
+This State Street SPDR ETF aims to mirror the investment performance, encompassing both price changes and yield, of the Bloomberg 3-12 Month U. public since 2020-10-07.

 - Spot Price